scala/docs.scala-lang/_tour/variances.md

   mayAnimalBox.content = Dog("fido")
 ```

 There now is a Dog in the Animal box.
 That's all fine, you can put Dogs in Animal boxes, because Dogs are Animals.
 But our Animal Box is a Cat Box!
 You can't put a Dog in a Cat box.
-Doing so would not only be unpleasant for the dog, if we try to get the cat from our catbox, it would turn out to be a dog, breaking type soundness
+If we could, and then try to get the cat from our catbox, it would turn out to be a dog, breaking type soundness.

 ```scala
   val myCat: Cat = myCatBox.content //myCat would be fido the dog!